-The senior manager develops the administrative budget for the department in collaboration with the chair.
-The manager is responsible for careful and appropriate management of the administrative allowance and a wide variety of endowed and restricted funds, as well as pre-award and post-award administration of grants and sponsored research projects.
-The manager monitors spending and provides regular and timely analysis and projections of the available funds to the chair, and meets several times per year with the Budget Committee (chair, faculty member, business manager, dept manager) to review dept financial commitments and budget.
+Budget and Financial Management The senior manager develops the administrative budget for the department in collaboration with the chair.
+The senior manager is responsible for the careful and appropriate management of the administrative allowance (approximately $2.5M annually) and a wide variety of endowed and restricted funds (approximately $3.5M), as well as pre-award and post-award administration of grants and sponsored research (approximately $25M in SR spending annually).
+The senior manager monitors spending and provides regular and timely analysis and projections of available funds to the chair.

-The senior manager supervises the administration of departmental activities, ensuring that the department meets all deadlines for the offices of the Dean of the Faculty, Registrar, Dean of the College, the Graduate School, and the Dean for Research.
-The manager is responsible for the teaching budget; directly manages or provides oversight for appointments, reappointments, promotions, summer salary, and academic leaves of faculty; supervises the hiring of postdoctoral researchers and appointments of visiting fellows and visiting students.
-Works with Undergraduate Program Director to manage lecturer appointments and determine numbers of graduate student teaching assistants with in the teaching budget.
-The manager oversees staff who plan and carry out diversity, equity and inclusion activities and training for all ranks within the department.
-In addition, the manager guides faculty recruiting and promotion processes.
+Academic Management The senior manager supervises the administration of departmental activities, ensuring that the department meets all deadlines for the offices of the Dean of the Faculty, Registrar, Dean of the College, Dean for Research, and the Graduate School.
+The senior manager is responsible for the teaching budget; provides support for appointments, reappointments and promotions, summer salary, and academic leaves of faculty; supervises the hiring of postdoctoral researchers and appointments of visiting fellows and visiting students.
+The senior manager works closely with the graduate and undergraduate coordinators, director of graduate studies and the director of undergraduate program in ensuring all academic policies and reporting are in compliance and completed timely.

-The senior manager is responsible for understanding and communicating all university policies to faculty, staff, researchers and students.
-The department manager takes the lead on implementation of policies and regulatory compliance within the department, including laboratory safety.
-The manager oversees core research facilities and finances and ensures they are managed appropriately and according to federal guidelines.
-The manager ensures that continuity of operations and lab safety plans are in place and updated annually.
-The department manager is ultimately responsible for all health and safety compliance issues (including pandemic-related policies).
+Policy and Compliance The senior manager is responsible for understanding and communicating all university policies to ECE faculty, staff and students.
+The senior manager takes the lead on implementing policies and regulatory compliance within the department, including laboratory safety measures.
+The senior manager ensures that core research facilities are managed appropriately and according to federal guidelines.

-Essential Qualifications: - Demonstrated leadership, problem-solving, decision-making, and communications skills. - Ability to effectively manage the resources of the department: experience in budget management, oversight of financial operations, and grants management. - Experience in the supervision and monitoring of staff relations, staff development, and delegation of supervisory responsibility. - Sensitivity to the needs and concerns of faculty, staff, and students and other members of the University community. - Superior organizational skills and ability to manage multiple priorities. - Ability to anticipate and initiate appropriate action in support of the Chair and department faculty. - Strong interpersonal skills and the ability to communicate in a manner that is professional, objective and easily understood. - Prior hands-on and demonstrated experience in the following competencies is required: Planning and Strategy, Financial Management, Grants Management, Personnel Management, and Staff Development.
+- Demonstrated leadership, problem-solving, decision-making, and communications skills. - Ability to effectively manage the resources of the department: experience in budget management, oversight of financial operations, and grants management. - Experience in the supervision and monitoring of staff relations, staff development, and delegation of supervisory responsibility. - Sensitivity to the needs and concerns of faculty, staff, and students and other members of the University community. - Superior organizational skills and ability to manage multiple priorities. - Ability to anticipate and initiate appropriate action in support of the Chair and department faculty. - Strong interpersonal skills and the ability to communicate in a manner that is professional, objective and easily understood.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 EEO IS THE LAW